-Special Student Status and Credit Transfer
+Non-Degree Status and Credit Transfer

-Special Student status, permitting up to 30 hours of transferable credit work from the Seminary, is available to those who properly apply.
-Students should not interpret acceptance under Special Student Status as a commitment/guarantee of being admitted into a degree program in the future.
+Non-Degree status, permitting up to 30 hours of transferable credit work from the Seminary, is available to those who properly apply.
+Students should not interpret acceptance under Non-Degree Status as a commitment/guarantee of being admitted into a degree program in the future.

-Whether this work will transfer into a B.A.

-program at another institution is determined by the transfer policies at the other institution.
-SEBTC does not transfer these Seminary credits toward our A.Div. or B.A. degrees.
+Whether this work will transfer into a program at another institution is determined by the transfer policies at the other institution.
+SEBTC does not transfer these Seminary credits toward A.Div. or B.A. degrees.
 Courses transferred to a college B.A. cannot then be transferred back into any seminary program.
 A student who though this process was to find that seminary degree requirements would be a duplication of previous work would be required to take non-duplicating courses in the same field in order to meet the hour requirements of the seminary degree.
 The exception would be biblical languages which would be treated under the advanced standing guidelines.

-International Students who apply for Special Student status will not be issued an I-20.
+International Students who apply for Non-Degree status will not be issued an I-20.